LetspingLetsPing

 Built to feed a human, not just log an error

-When the firewall trips, LetsPing doesn't just emit a log line.
+When the firewall trips, LetsPing does more than emit a log line.
 It pauses the run, parks state via Cryo-Sleep, and forwards a structured request into the human-in-the-loop console.
 Operators see exactly which transition triggered the event, what payload was held, and how it deviated from the baseline.

-Approvals, rejections, and patches all feed back into the baseline via Smart-Accept, so your firewall becomes more tolerant of the behavior you repeatedly bless, and less tolerant of the paths you never use.
+Approvals, rejections, and patches all feed back into the baseline via Smart-Accept, so your firewall becomes more tolerant of the behavior you repeatedly approve and less tolerant of the paths you never use.

 Works with LangGraph, Vercel AI SDK, LangChain, and custom stacks